T

 Insider tips

-• Learn a few basic Mandarin phrases; it's appreciated.
+• Learn a few basic Mandarin phrases; while English is spoken in tourist areas, it's not universal.

-• Carry cash for smaller vendors and markets, though mobile payments are widespread.
+• Carry cash for smaller vendors and local transport, though mobile payments are increasingly common.

-• Be prepared for crowds, especially at major attractions.
+• Be prepared for a lot of walking and potentially crowded conditions at major attractions.

-• Utilize Beijing's efficient subway system for most travel.
+• Utilize Beijing's efficient subway system; it's affordable and covers most major sites.

 Packing highlights